Employee stock ownership: Direct purchase plans

 Direct purchase plans simply allow employees to buy shares in the company with their own money.
 In several countries, there are special tax-qualified plans that allow employees to buy stock either at a discount or with matching shares from the company.
 For instance, in the U.S., employee stock purchase plans enable employees to put aside after-tax pay over some period of time (typically 6–12 months) then use the accumulated funds to buy shares at up to a 15% discount at either the price at the time of purchase or the time when they started putting aside the money, whichever is lower.
 In the U.K., Share Incentive Plans allow employee purchases that can be matched directly by the company.

 Stock options

 Stock options give employees the right to buy a number of shares at a price fixed at grant for a defined number of years into the future.
 Options, and all the plans listed below, can be given to any employee under whatever rules the company creates, with limited exceptions in various countries.

 Restricted stock

-Restricted stock and its close relative restricted stock units give employees the right to acquire or receive shares, by gift or purchase, once certain restrictions, such as working a certain number of years or meeting a performance target, are met.
+Restricted stock, and its close relative restricted stock units, give employees the right to acquire or receive shares, by gift or purchase, once the employees meet certain restrictions, such as working a certain number of years or meeting a performance target.